ItsOrv/Orv-Telegram-Proxy/README.md

 ## Requirements

 - Python 3.9+
-- A Telegram account and a bot token
+- A Telegram account and a bot token from BotFather

 ### Monitored channels